Sweater 101: How to Plan Sweaters that Fit…and Organize Your Knitting Life at the Same Time

 Sweater 101 is tried and true…

-It has a 20-year history.
-You can see what other knitters, from beginners to professionals, have to say about the book by clicking here.“If a man empties his purse into his head, no one can take it from him.
-An investment in knowledge always pays the highest return.”
+“If a man empties his purse into his head, no man can take it away from him.
+An investment in knowledge always pays the best interest.”
 Benjamin Franklin

 Sweater 101 is published in two formats, as a Hard Bound Book and as an eBook…